alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/README.md

 ## Acknowledgements

-An early version of this stack was inspired by the [Digitalisation AIO Package](https://github.com/ctch3ng/Digitalisation-AIO-Package), which provided an initial scaffold for combining Node-RED, PostgreSQL, Mosquitto, and Grafana.
-The current architecture, including the BirdNET focused schema, SQL migrations, Node-RED ingestion flows, ingestion metrics, Grafana dashboards, and CI smoke tests has been engineered specifically for this project.
+This project was initially informed by the [Digitalisation AIO Package](https://github.com/ctch3ng/Digitalisation-AIO-Package).
+The present architecture including BirdNET focused schema, SQL migrations, Node-RED flows, ingestion metrics, Grafana dashboards, and CI smoke tests  has been engineered specifically for this project.